Poet Prince: Racing career

 Poet Prince showed good form in the early part of his racing career and won the Stanley Chase at Aintree Racecourse in the spring of 1940.
 Despite his success at the course, he never contested the Grand National.

 On 20 March 1941, Poet Prince was one of ten horses to contest the sixteenth running of the Cheltenham Gold Cup.
 David Sherbrooke had intended to ride the horse himself but was injured in a fall on the previous day and the ride went to Roger Burford.
 The 1940 winner Roman Hackle favourite ahead of Savon with Poet Prince third choice in the betting at odds of 7/2 whilst the other fancied runners included Red Rower (also trained by Ivor Anthony) and The Professor.
 In the race Poet Prince tracked Red Rower before taking the lead at the final obstacle.
 He drew away on the run-in and won by three lengths from Savon, with Red Rower a short head away in third place.

 Poet Prince ran well in hurdle races in the early part of the next season.
 On 21 March 1942 he made an attempt to win a second Gold Cup when he faced stronger opposition in a race run in thick fog.
 Ridden again by Burford he finished unplaced behind the French-bred Medoc II.
 National Hunt racing in Britain was suspended in September 1942.
 The first Cheltenham Festival for three years was held in 1945 and Poet Prince, now trained by Fulke Walwyn, returned to contest his third Gold Cup at the age of thirteen.
 He traveled very well for most of the way and looked the likely winner two fences out but then began to struggle and dropped back to finish fourth behind Red Rower.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Poet Prince a "poor" Gold Cup winner.

 Pedigree

+Poet Prince is inbred 4S × 4D to the stallion St Simon, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

-Poet Prince was inbred 4 × 4 to St Simon and Amphion, meaning that both of these stallions appeared twice in the fourth generation of his pedigree.
+Poet Prince is inbred 4S × 4D to the stallion Amphion, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.